Maurice Shanahan: Inter-county

-Shanahan first came to attention for Waterford in 2009 at U-21 level by giving an outstanding display against a hotly fancied Tipperary outfit winning 3-21 to 2-14.
+Shanahan first came to attention for Waterford in 2009 at U-21 level with a good performance against Tipperary winning 3–21 to 2–14.
 Waterford lost to Clare in the Munster final.
 Shanahan made his Senior Inter-county debut for Waterford against Tipperary in the first round of the 2009 National Hurling League.

-2009 continued to be a successful year for the young man considered to be one of the hottest young properties in inter-county hurling as he made his championship debut coming off the bench against Tipperary in the Munster final on 12 July making his immediate impact on the game by almost scoring a fantastic goal although missing the opportunity at a crucial time.
-Maurice Shanahan is thought to be Waterford's brightest, upcoming star after his brilliant performance at under 21.
-Shanahan's tenacity and temperament have led to critics comparing the young man to his brother Dan.
+2009 continued to be a successful year as he established himself in the Waterford senior setup after his performance at under-21 level.

 By 2015, Shanahan was a well established member of the Waterford senior hurling team.
-A youthful Deise side surprised many by winning only their third National Hurling League year that year with victory over Cork 1-24 to 0-17.
-They also reached the All Ireland semi final that year but a typically wily Kilkenny were victors 1–20 to 0–18.
+Waterford won their third National Hurling League title that year with victory over Cork 1–24 to 0–17.
+They also reached the All Ireland semi final that year but Kilkenny defeated them 1–20 to 0–18.
 Shanahan was honoured that year by winning his first All star award.